sjra88/tokenMgmt/README.md

-This is for internal token management.
+This is for internal token management..

-web3.js(v0.20.6) is not reliable for me.
+web3.js(v0.20.6) is not reliable for me..
 It will be upgrade to v1.x.

 Manaing Address should be added in DB.(to be developed)